michaelhdev/project-4/README.md

 Project aim:
 ----------
 The Uniattractor website is an online community for those who use the Uniattractor web app.
 The website will provide a place for users to log bugs that they find using the Uniattractor web app.
 These bugs can be voted on by other users.
 This will help the admin to priorities bug fixes, which he/she will fix for free.
-Users can also comment on bugs to provide fixes and note similar issues.
+Users can also comment on bugs, to provide fixes and note similar issues.

 The website will also provide a way for users to submit feature ideas.
 If other users like the feature they have the facility to donate money to have that feature developed.
 The admin will then be able to priorities which features he/she will develop.
 The admin will dedicate 50% of his/her time to the feature with the highest donation.
 30% of his/her time to the feature with the second highest donation and 20% of his/her time to the feature with the third highest donation.
 Users will also be able to comment on features that are being developed.

 The website will provide a way that users can clearly view bugs and features.
 It will be clearly visible what the current status of a bug or feature is and what features have the highest donations and that the admin is working on.

-The website will have sublime UI aimed at attracting new users.
+The website will have an excellent UI aimed at attracting new users.

 ## UX